Manasquan Reservoir: Cove Trail

 This trail (marked in green) starts at milepost 0.6 of the Perimeter Trail.
 The trail is 1.1 miles long, crosses the Perimeter Trail at mile post 1.2, and ends at the Environmental Center.
 It is very narrow and must be hiked in single-file formation.
 Its course is also more challenging than the perimeter trail, which is mostly flat.
 Some mud puddles may be encountered on this trail as it does not receive maintenance comparable to the perimeter trail.
 It does not have a gravel or quarry stone base; the path of this trail is just the ground itself in its natural form.
 The Cove Trail is considered a nature trail; it makes its way around a pond/wetlands in the southern section of the park.
 It has two bridges, two boardwalks (over muddy areas), and one wildlife viewing area.

 Wetlands Spur/Lakeside Trail

-The parking lot at the eastern end of the visitor's center (the lot used by trailers carrying water crafts using the reservoir's lake) opens to a trail that leads to the lake and which eventually connects to the eastern portion of the perimeter trail.
+The parking lot at the eastern end of the visitor center (the lot used by trailers carrying water crafts using the reservoir's lake) opens to a trail that leads to the lake and which eventually connects to the eastern portion of the perimeter trail.
 It is officially called the Wetlands Spur.
 Its length is 0.2 mile.
 Walking this trail, it first offers a picnic area (with a Johnny-on-the-spot nearby) and a wildlife observation blind and, continuing in an easterly fashion, this trail provides access to the lake's shore for sightseeing and fishing.
 Continuing the trail is a small pedestrian wooden bridge followed by a resting bench facing the lake.
 Continuing on, the trail comes to an end when it connects to the perimeter trail.